amyinorbit/CompilerKit/docs/codegen.md

 # CompilerKit::Codegen

-`Codegen` provides an API that can be used to create small but wokring binary programs using the virtual instruction set described in [`Program`](program.html).
+`Codegen` provides an API that can be used to create small but working bytecode programs using the virtual instruction set described in [`Program`](program.html).
 It follows `Program`'s stack-based model, and abstracts away labels, jumps, loops, constants and variables.